-Randi Weingarten, teachers union president, to call for full reopening of schools next academic year: report
+Randi Weingarten, teachers union president, calls for full reopening of schools next academic year

 Only half of US school districts are teaching fully in person, data shows

-The president of America’s second-largest teachers union is reportedly set to deliver a speech Thursday in which she will call on all schools to be open for "five days a week" of in-person learning for the next academic year.
+The president of America’s second-largest teachers union is calling on all schools to be open for "five days a week" of in-person learning for the next academic year.

-Randi Weingarten, the head of the American Federation of Teachers, will make the declaration as about only half of the nation’s school districts are back for fully in-person learning, according to data from the Return to Learn Tracker website.
+Randi Weingarten, the head of the American Federation of Teachers, made the declaration Thursday as about only half of the nation’s school districts are back for fully in-person learning, according to data from the Return to Learn Tracker website.
 As of early May, Florida and Iowa are the only states in the country that have all of their schoolchildren back in classrooms, while every other state is still offering varying degrees of in-person and online instruction, the data shows.

-"There is no doubt: Schools must be open.
-In person.
-Five days a week," Weingarten will say in a speech via social media today, The New York Times reports, citing a copy it has received of her prepared remarks.
+"Conditions have changed.
+We can and we must reopen schools in the fall for in-person teaching, learning and support.
+And we must keep them open fully and safely five days a week," Weingarten said in a speech.

 MCCALLUM PRESSES WEINGARTEN OVER EMAILS SHOWING UNION LOBBIED CDC ON SCHOOL REOPENINGS